BasitKhan03/Food-Bridge/README.md

 * **Food Discovery:** Browse and discover available food listings in your area.
 * **Location-Based:** Utilizes location services to connect users with nearby food donors and recipients.
 * **User Profiles:** Create and manage user profiles, including preferences and dietary restrictions.
+* **Daily Goals:** Track daily goals for food sharing activities, encouraging users to contribute regularly to the community.
 * **Messaging:** Communicate with other users to coordinate food pickups and deliveries.

 ## Installation